hunteke/temoa/docs/source/Documentation.rst

 :math:`{GDR}`

-Because Temoa is a cpaacity expansion model, it must account for the time value of money.
+Because Temoa is a capacity expansion model, it must account for the time value of money.
 The future value (FV) of a sum of currency is related to the net\
 present value (NPV) via the formula: